boostless/DP_Inventory-Durability/README.md

 # Change log
 * 1.0.0 Added durability support for all items
 * 1.0.1 Bug fixes with them items dont get removed, and multiple durability adding
+* 1.0.2 More fixes, added config file for usage

 NOTE This is not FINAL version it will have bugs